A guide to choosing the best Blue Mountains hikes & bush walks

 Leura cascades fern bower hike

 Fern Bower circuit is a 4.5 km return loop start from Leura cascades and takes over 3 hours to complete the full circuit.
 The track can be grade in between easy to medium difficulty level and a perfect way to explore Blue Mountains.
 The track faces the lush Jamison valley and gives impressive jaw-dropping sights.
-This moderately challenging track gives accessible to the Echo point towards the Katoomba end.
+This moderately challenging track gives access to the Echo point towards the Katoomba end.
 One of the highlights you shouldn’t miss in this track is to take an instagramable worthy photo of the Bridal Veil Falls.
 Look into the bush and see if you can spot a Wompa pigeon also a highlight in this hike.

 Great round walk Blue Mountains hike